 Electric Vehicle Readiness Planning

-The City received grant funding from the Colorado Department of Local Affairs and the Colorado Energy Office to support the development of a plan by consultants Brendle Group that engages key stakeholders and the wider community.
+The City received grant funding from the Colorado Department of Local Affairs and the Colorado Energy Office to support the development of this plan, joint with LPEA.

 Electric Vehicle Charging